City Park, Denver: History

 City Park sat a mile away from the rest of Denver when it was first opened.
 Competing trolley companies took park-goers along the undeveloped roads into the park.
 The neighborhood developed around the park, starting with farmers and squatters who used the city ditch to irrigate their crops.
 It wasn't until the start of the 20th century with better trolley connections that housing development occurred in force.
 The neighborhood includes East High School, a landmark built in 1925, which is Denver's first high school (moved from downtown).
 The neighborhood also contains many historic brick residential buildings, including many Denver square style homes and several historic brick commercial structures, especially along Colfax Avenue.

 Today

-Colfax in the City Park neighborhood in particular, has become a popular area with many trendy restaurants, stores, and other businesses, including the newest location of the Tattered Cover bookstore and Twist & Shout record store, just across from the neighborhood.
+Colfax in the City Park neighborhood in particular, has become a popular area with many trendy restaurants, stores, and other businesses.
 The neighborhood has also seen new residential and commercial developments, including the twin towers of the Pinnacle at the former site of Mercy Hospital.